aims to build the ACW community by sharing the experiences of academic writers.Subscribe to

-ACW is offering a 12-week virtual Writing Room (January 20 through April 11, 2014) to help you establish a daily writing practice, and we are offering it free to those who sign up to work with a dissertation or faculty coach for three months.
-To be eligible for this offer, you must sign up to work with a coach by January 8, 2014, and begin your coaching by January 15, 2014.
+ACW is offering a 12-week virtual Writing Room (beginning on June 5, 2017) to help you establish a daily writing practice, and we are offering it free to those who sign up to work with a dissertation or faculty coach for three months.
+To be eligible for this offer, you must sign up to work with a coach by May 5, 2017, and begin your coaching by June 1, 2017.
 Those of you who are currently working with an ACW coach are also eligible for this offer.

 The virtual Writing Room will be open Monday-Friday during the following hours:

-If you are interested in taking advantage of this ACW offer, click on one of these links and fill out the Contact Us form.
+If you are interested in taking advantage of this ACW offer, click on one of these links and fill out the form to Schedule a Free Consultation.

 This was the most successful (and most sane) writing experience of my career.